Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The list comprehension type checks in `AggressiveTypeInferencer.list_comprehension()` don't check that the comprehension ifs filter expressions are of boolean type.
+The list comprehension type checks in `AggressiveTypeInferencer.list_comprehension()` doesn't check that the comprehension ifs filter expressions are of boolean type.

-If the user inadvertently uses a comprehension filter expression that doesn't evaluate to a bool, a runtime error will always occur if the comprehension generator returns a non-empty list.
-This can lead to bricked user funds if a validator hasn't been sufficiently tested.
+If the user inadvertently uses a comprehension filter expression that doesn't evaluate to a bool, a runtime error will always be thrown if the comprehension generator returns a non-empty list.
+This can lead to a dead-lock of user funds if a validator hasn't been sufficiently tested.

 As an example, the following validator will compile without errors, but will always throw a runtime error when the argument is a non-empty list: